hjson/hjson-go/README.md

 }
 ```

-If you prefer, you can also unmarshal to Go structs (or marshal from Go structs).
+If you prefer, you can also unmarshal to Go structs (including structs implementing the json.Unmarshaler interface or the encoding.TextUnmarshaler interface).
 The Go JSON package is used for this, so the same rules apply.
 Specifically for the "json" key in struct field tags.
+For more details about this type of unmarshalling, see the [documentation for json.Unmarshal()](https://godoc.org/golang/json).

 ```go